wixplosives/e2e-flow-css-mock/README.md

     <h1>Remix template for Codux</h1>
 </div>

+### `Notice!`
+Changes on this repo may cause tests on Codux repo to fail.
+Please run full-e2e test before merging

 ### A Visual IDE for React Projects

 Codux is an all-in-one visual development environment.
 Whether you’re starting a new app, creating components, or editing an existing project, every visual change you make reflects instantly in the code and vice versa.
 To learn more about Codux, visit our website - [https://www.codux.com/](https://www.codux.com/)